Detecting when LLMs are Uncertain

 Entropy and Varentropy

-The key tools that Entropix uses is measuring uncertainty via two metrics: the entropy & varentropy of the logits.
+The key tools that Entropix uses are two metrics that measure uncertainty: the entropy & varentropy of the logits.

-Varentropy represents the variance of the entropy across the different possible outcomes.
+Varentropy is a different type of entropy metric.
 It gives us an idea of the “shape” of the uncertainty.
 High varentropy indicates that some of the values are highly different from others.

 Combined, the two of us give 4 possible states: